 - U.S. Grade B eggs = eggs with possible thinner whites and wider, flatter yolks.
 Shells must be unbroken, but are allowed to show stains.
-You don’t see these much at stores.
+You don’t see this grade often at stores conventional grocers.

-USDA also regulates official egg weight classes for eggs.
+USDA also regulates the official egg weight classes for eggs.
 The six U.S. weight classes for consumer grade eggs are – Jumbo, Extra Large, Large, Medium, Small, and Peewee.
-I don’t think I’ve ever seen peewee eggs… Have you?

 Cage Free: Cage Free means just that, exactly – hens not in cages.
 However, it doesn’t mean that hens aren’t crowded into another tight space or that the eggs are a more ethical choice.
 These hens might have a better life, but really who knows, all the label means is that the bird is not tucked in a cage for it’s entire life.